-Operating costs of pre-exascale supercomputers:
+Operating costs of preexascale supercomputers:

-The appropriations will serve for the operating costs of pre-exascale supercomputers, mainly to cover the costs related to site preparation, installation and testing.
+The appropriations will serve for the operating costs of preexascale supercomputers, mainly to cover the costs related to site preparation, installation and testing.
 In its Decision No 12/2019 the EuroHPC Governing board approved the Hosting Agreements, including the maximum Union funding of $102.250.000 \in$ to cover the Union's share of the operating costs.
-The three grants were signed in 2019 with a duration of 5 years and having three reporting periods of 18, 24 and 18 months.
-The prefinancing prefinancing rate included in the budget is of 30%, resulting in a total amount of $30.675.000 \in$.
+The three grants were signed in 2019 with a duration between 6 and 7 years.
+The prefinancing rate included in the budget is of 30%, resulting in 2020 in a total amount of $30.675.000 \in$.